timodwhit/site/content/blog/judges.md

   1. When were the surveyors in the courtroom?
 Was it prelunch?
 Was it post?
 [Hungry?](http://journal.sjdm.org/16/16823/jdm16823.html)

-The Trial of the Chicago 7 was an Aaron Sorkin piece that was striking because of the similarity to the situation we currently find ourselves in. we are at the behaest of strong men playing games in the shadows with people's lives, rights and futures.
+The Trial of the Chicago 7 was an Aaron Sorkin piece that was striking because of the similarity to the situation we currently find ourselves in. we are at the behest of strong men playing games in the shadows with people's lives, rights and futures.
 We have seen how the McConnell senate has reshaped the courts for a lifetime to come and this movie shows the danger of the court in a political trial.

 Amy Coney Barrett showed this week that the courts are political.
 By non-answers on basic facts and laws, she was signaling to the administration